DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

 These datasets formed the foundation for analyzing agricultural patterns and trends across the country.

 ### Tool
-The data cleaning, analysis and visualixation was done using Excel
+The data cleaning, analysis and visualization was done using Excel

 ### Preprocessing
 After downloading and opening the data in Excel, several steps were taken to ensure it was ready for analysis, therefore, the following actions were carried out: